dcrapis/oceandao-wiki/FAQ.md

   - For changes to the datatokens contracts: there is virtually nothing to change since they’re so simple.
 Basically just ERC20.
   - For changes to the pool contracts, fork it, change it, and deploy as your own version.
 We *want* more types of pools in Ocean.

+###

+- Q: More OCEAN tokens are in circulation via the grant rewards.
+Does this really bring more value to the Ocean ecosystem?
+What are the benefits of OceanDAO?
+- A: OceanDAO is a grants DAO with the purpose of growing the overall value of Ocean Protocol.
+Investing in the Ocean ecosystem is a critical aspect of this goal.
+See [The Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e) for more details.

+###

+- Q: The OPF has Ocean tokens, will they use them to vote for proposals?
+Will it then be a centralized system where the OPF chooses what will get funded?
+- A: No. The OPF and BigchainDB will not be voting.

+###

+- Ask further questions on [OceanDAO Discord](https://discord.gg/uvyQFWGBn8)